digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 uv install colrev
 ```

-To use the CoLRev infrastructure, take a look at the [API reference](https://colrev-environment.github.io/colrev/dev_docs/api.html){: target="_blank"} and find the classes and methods that can be used to load and save records.
+To use the `colrev` infrastructure, take a look at the [API reference](https://colrev-environment.github.io/colrev/dev_docs/api.html){: target="_blank"} and find the classes and methods that can be used to load and save records.

-**Task**: Rewrite the code in `run.py` to use CoLRev classes and methods.
+**Task**: Rewrite the code in `run.py` to use `colrev` classes and methods.
 Upon instantiating the `JIFLabeler`, instantiate a `ReviewManager` object and keep it as an object variable.
 When calling the `main` method, the records should be loaded by using the `ReviewManager`'s dataset methods.

 **Hint**: Remember to import the required modules.
 Test your code, run the linters, and try to address potential warnings.